-- Getting Stuck in the Cage - Guinea pig cages with wire floors, hay hoppers, and other items that a leg will fit in can easily cause a leg to get stuck and injured.
+- Getting Stuck in the Cage - Guinea pig cages with wire floors, hay hoppers, wire exercise wheels, and other items that a leg will fit in can easily cause a leg to get stuck and injured.

 - Malnutrition - If a guinea pig does not receive proper nutrition then its bones will become weak, brittle and prone to fracturing.
 This usually occurs when a guinea pig isn't getting appropriate foods and inadequate vitamins and minerals.

 If your pet is having a hard time walking or an obvious leg injury, it should be taken to your exotics vet as soon as possible.
 If your guinea pig is not eating then this should be treated as an emergency situation to prevent ileus from developing as a secondary result of the pain from the leg injury.
 You can syringe feed your guinea pig some mixed vegetable baby food until it can be treated by your vet but this is only a temporary solution.
 The stress a guinea pig's body goes through from an injury and the pain it may endure is enough to kill it if left untreated.
 Even if the first vet you take it to cannot help you fix its leg, be sure to ask for pain medications and anti-inflammatory drugs to keep it comfortable until you can get it more help.